Climbing A Stairway to Heaven in The Philippines

 I walked down a path in the middle, which had statues of angels with harps on both sides.
 At the end of the path was a short flight of stairs.
 The entrance to the elevated space was a gate with a statue of Saint Peter nearby.
 The main area, still as white as snow, was for the Holy Trinity.
 It was facing the gate and was aloft, held up by carvings of clouds that looked like a white cake melting.
 The Holy Trinity was surrounded by more statues of angels which seemed to be paying respect to it.
 Standing before the sculptures, I was uncertain about how I felt, but there was comfort in that uncertainty.
 I wanted both to stay longer and leave because I wasn’t ready to fully imagine that I was in the last phase of my life.

-“Stairway to Heaven” is a religious place though it does not require you to do or recite anything religious.
+“Stairway to Heaven” is a religious place in Philippines though it does not require you to do or recite anything religious.
 But it inspires religious feelings, that of something bigger than yourself.
 It gave me a glimpse of how devotees feel when they have extremely religious feelings and pray for hours, join a parade, or celebrate the election of a pope.
 None the less, when I made my descent, I was glad to see the dazzling green covering the mountains in the distance as well as all the colors of the rainbow waiting for me on the ground.